Frontlines (song)

-"Frontlines" is a power ballad by American rock band Nonpoint, released as the second single from their sixth studio album, Miracle.
+"Frontlines" is a song by American nu metal band Nonpoint, released as the second single from their sixth studio album, Miracle.
 The song impacted alternative and active rock radio stations on August 10, 2010.
-Lead singer Elias Soriano said, "'Frontlines' is for our country’s armed forces.
+Lead singer Elias Soriano said, "'Frontlines' is for our country's armed forces.
 They risk their lives every day to protect the rights, liberties and lives of people whose names they don't even know."

 In the wake of the COVID-19 pandemic in 2020, Nonpoint would rework this song acoustically as "Remember Me (A Frontlines Tribute)" with a music video supporting healthcare workers and first responders on the front lines of the pandemic.